fourTheorem/serverless-ecommerce-workshop/lessons/05-api-with-dynamodb/README.md

   - Understanding policies and roles in AWS
   - How to create a role to allow our lambdas to access the data in DynamoDB
   - How to fetch the data in DynamoDB using the AWS SDK
+  - How to use the DynamoDB document client to get _clean_ (untyped) records from DynamoDB
   - How to update our Lambda code to fetch data from DynamoDB

 ## Understanding Policies and Roles in AWS